Chart Color Schemes

 Residential development activity is lower than average in Red Hill according to AreaSearch's national comparison of local real estate markets

 Red Hill has received approximately 10 dwelling approvals annually over the past five financial years, totaling 53 homes.
-As of FY26, 4 approvals have been recorded.
-An average of 9.6 people per year moved to the area for each dwelling built between FY21 and FY25, indicating high demand outstripping new supply.
-Dwellings are developed at an average cost of $562,000, targeting the premium segment with upmarket properties.
+In FY26, four approvals have been recorded so far.
+Over these five years (FY21 to FY25), an average of 9.6 people moved to the area per dwelling built annually.
+This high demand exceeds new supply, typically leading to price growth and increased buyer competition.

 Frequently Asked Questions - Development